Grayw0lf/django_photo_test/README.md

 This is another completed test task.
 Before working with writing an [API.](https://github.com/untername/tasker_test)

-On assignment, it was necessary to create a website for uploading and displaying photos.
+On assignment, it was necessary to create a website for uploading and displaying photos with comments.
 Photos had to be reduced in size, and in full size in a modal window.

 Used: